luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 	serverAccessValley: the minimum amount of requests to the server each defender's round
 	serverAccessPeak: the maximum amount of requests to the server each defender's round
 	initialResource: how much resource the intruder and the defender have (before round 1)
 	constantIncome: the resource obtained each time the character starts his round.
 This guarantees a minimum income.
-However, it's more suitable to let the defender gain resource from responding to the clients requests rather than from this.
+However, it's more suitable to let the defender gain resource from responding to the client requests rather than from this.
 	maxResource: the players can't keep more resource than this value.
 	maxRounds: the number of rounds of this scenario.
 If the defender can sustain until this time, the defender wins.
 	assets: the initial "HP" of the defender.
 The defender will be penalized on assets at each credential breach.
-If the assets droped to zero or less than zero before the maxRounds reaches, the intruder wins.
+If the assets dropped to zero or less than zero before the maxRounds reaches, the intruder wins.
 	defensive: if true, the player plays as the intruder; if false, the player plays as the defender.
 The AI written in the latter part of this file should be consistent with the value here: the AI plays the opposite role.
 	characterName: the name to be displayed as the name of the intruder and the defender
 	portrait: key value of the portrait pictures of the intruder and the defender